SOP for MS in Engineering Management

 research initiatives such as YYYY which are squarely in the areas of my interest.

 courses.
-The sixth semester course in Industrial Management I earned distinction.
+The sixth-semester course in Industrial Management I earned the distinction.
 It introduced theories

 of Total Quality Management, Convergence of Technology Information Integrity and System Dynamic

-learnt the steps in product design such as market survey, R&D and prototypes, environmental testing,
+learned the steps in product design such as market survey, R&D, and prototypes, environmental testing,

 Innovation organized by COEP, Pune and MIT Media Lab, USA.
 As a part of it, my product development

-team consisting of engineering, Business, Arts and Management students, I realized the essentiality of a multidisciplinary approach in developing the successful technical product.
+team consisting of engineering, Business, Arts, and Management students, I realized the essentiality of a multidisciplinary approach in developing the successful technical product.

 a score of 61 percent.
 Being a member of IEEE societies for communication, circuits and system and